cloudfoundry-community/windows-stemcell-concourse/README.md

 There are two ways to watch for a new stembuild release.
 Pivotal customers can have concourse watch [Pivotal Stemcells product page](https://network.pivotal.io/products/stemcells-windows-server) for a new version, or non-Pivotal customers can have concourse watch the [GitHub> releases](https://github.com/cloudfoundry-incubator/stembuild/releases) for a new version.
 If you would like to make the pipeline run automatically when a new release is posted, uncomment `trigger: true` in the `update-base` task.

 More details about monthly stemcell upgrade can be found in the [creating vsphere stemcell with stembuild](https://docs.pivotal.io/pivotalcf/2-6/windows/create-vsphere-stemcell-automatically.html#upgrade-stemcell) documentation.

+## Helps & Docs

+There is a holder powershell file named `commands.ps1`.
+This has example scripts for setting up an S3 bucket in AWS using their powershell commands, example concourse command to the set the pipeline, and an example script to retrieve VCenter certificate.